Scooternerds / Select Cycle

 Our customer service commitment is to make riding fun and to allow our staff to do everything necessary to keep you riding.

 We're eager to serve almost anyone with terms they can understand.
-No matter how little the initial contact might viewed, we know we must see as many repeat customers as possible.
+No matter how little the initial contact might be viewed, we know we must see as many repeat customers as possible.
 We desire to make everyone a customer for life.
 No matter what the need is, our goal is to try and meet the request with prompt professional results.

 From the time a customer first arrives, they are provided with a card containing all the important contact information, which includes contacts for our owners should the customer have the need to contact them.
 Our desire is to make it easy for them to express anything quickly and easily to make certain we exceed their expectations, and do so every time.

 Am example was when the buyer of a new GTS 300 Vespa took their new scooter on a recent camping trip.
 During removing the scooter from their trailer, they accidentally tripped and dropped their new scooter.
 Damage resulted on one side and they were both disappointed and embarrassed to have all their friends and family see the results.
-The customer called us and asked what could be done to resolve the concern near the area they were staying, which was over 100 miles from our store.
+The customer called us and asked what could be done to resolve the concern near the area they were staying, which was more than 100 miles from our store.
 Our decision was to go pick it up and get the cosmetic concerns quickly addressed within our network here locally and then return it to the campground.
 The only fee was for the paint work and the customer was able to stay and enjoy their time away plus get their new scooter presentable for friends and family.

 Involvement in the Community

 John Hill serves on Downtown Greensboro Incorporated’s Environmental Committee.
-This committee oversees a variety of events including input on local construction projects like parking decks, a 3.2-mile Downtown Greenway which will encircle the entire 99 blocks making up Greensboro’s Central Business District.
+This committee oversees a variety of events including input on local construction projects like parking decks and a 3.2-mile Downtown Greenway which will encircle the entire 99 blocks making up Greensboro’s Central Business District.
 DGI’s First Fridays often include Scooternerds, where participation includes free shuttle service for attendees using side-car-equipped scooters.
 Participation in most bi-monthly Center City Briefings hosted by Guilford Merchants’ Association.

 Several scooters from Scooternerds have been contributed for fundraising raffles of the PBPS.
-John serves on the board of directors for His Laboring Few Ministries, which operates a free drug and alcohol rehabilitation program in Trinity, N.C. accepting participants from across the U.S. and Canada.
+Hill serves on the board of directors for His Laboring Few Ministries, which operates a free drug and alcohol rehabilitation program in Trinity, N.C. accepting participants from across the U.S. and Canada.
 Also operating a “store house” in nearby Thomasville, N.C., which provides free food, clothing, and household appliances to individuals needing assistance.
 Several new motorcycles have been contributed to this ministry for fundraising events by Scooternerds.
 Scooternerds participates annually in Grass Roots Productions' Uptown Fun Fourth Parade.
 Scooternerds participates annually in the Greensboro Jaycee’s Christmas Parade.
-Owner John Hill has introduced to Greensboro a Wheels4Hope.org chapter where needy recipients from local partner agencies receive a “free” automobile.
+Hill has introduced to Greensboro a Wheels4Hope.org chapter where needy recipients from local partner agencies receive a “free” automobile.
 The automobiles are awarded to individuals who benefit by receiving their own transportation to get to doctors, school, work, and etc.

 Many children would have otherwise received very little if anything in most of these situations.
 It was to appear as though the parents had provided and placed the gifts under their Christmas trees, which saw some happy and teary eyes on many children that Christmas morning.
 The Hills returned to Greensboro in mid-January, where Dorrie has underwent intense rehabilitation and is doing well enough to oversee the already-began Dorrie’s December Dream project for Christmas 2012.
 Contributions are already coming in and will be used in a similar manner as to last year.
-Dorrie has been well enough to travel to Boston and other locations to honor Mr. Jeff Walter of Pennsylvania who was in the meeting the night of Dorrie’s life-threatening event and quickly provided lifesaving procedures, which we’re convinced are much of the reason for her survival.
+Dorrie has been well enough to travel to Boston and other locations to honor Jeff Walter of Pennsylvania, who was in the meeting the night of Dorrie’s life-threatening event and quickly provided lifesaving procedures, which we’re convinced are much of the reason for her survival.